jermnelson/grow-hub/abstract.md

 Each GRO-HUB is a flowerpot epuipped with a full sensor suite for gardening (photoelectric sensor for light levels, accelerometer for accidental tipping, moisture sensor for watering notification) and a Raspberry Pi Linux computer see link: [raspberry pi](http://www.raspberrypi.org/)

+GRO-NET is a distributed, decentralized mesh network of GRO-HUBs.

 Abstract